 Configuration

-Multi can be configured at three different layers, each with a clear purpose:
+Multi can be configured through several layers, each with a clear purpose:

 | Feature | Scope | Purpose |